-Such a confirmatory application should be addressed within 15 working days upon receipt of this letter to the Secretary-General of the Commission at the following address:
+Such a confirmatory application should be addressed within 15 working days upon receipt of this letter to the Secretariat-General of the Commission at the following address:

-European Commission Secretariat-General Transparency, Document Management & Access to Documents (SG.C.1) BERL 7/076 B-1049 Bruxelles or by email to: sg-acc-doc@ec.europa.eu.
+European Commission Secretariat-General Unit C.1.
+'Transparency, Document Management and Access to Documents' BERL 7/076 B-1049 Brussels, or by email to: sg-acc-doc@ec.europa.eu

 The COVID-19 outbreak undoubtedly has an impact on the process of handling access to documents requests under Regulation (EC) No 1049/2001.
-Given large-scale teleworking of the Commission services, all replies, which should normally be sent via registered post, currently are sent only by e-mail.
-In this regard, we kindly ask you to confirm receipt of thi email.
-S Yours faithfully,
+Given the large-scale teleworking of the Commission services, all replies, which should normally be sent via registered post, currently are sent only by e-mail.
+In this regard, we kindly ask you to confirm receipt of this email.

+Yours faithfully,